OwenLoughery/Portfolio/School_Projects/Computer_Science/README.md

-Here are the main Com[uter Science projects I have worked on so far for my classes.
+Here are the main Computer Science projects I have worked on so far for my classes.